rg-wood/year-zero-fantasy/README.md

 | ------------ | -------- | ----- | ----------------------------------- |
 | Libre Noctus | 20 GOLD  | 2     | Improves [necromancy](#necromancy). |
 | Necronomicon | 100 GOLD | 3     | Improves [necromancy](#necromancy). |

+## Appendix 1: Design Notes

+For simplicity, [Health](#health) and [Resolve](#resolve) are the totals of two attributes, rather than their average.
+This means they are double the values expected from the Year Zero SRD, so damages must increase as well.